 Whenever you email or write to VCAT you must also send a copy to all other parties involved in the case.

-We assess your application and contact you within 8–10 weeks to:
+We assess your application and contact you as soon as we can take the next steps in your case to:

 - give you a date to come to VCAT

 - ask for more information if we need it